International Safety & Security

 It's important to be aware of the safety and security risks associated with traveling abroad.
 Some of these risks are specific to the country you're visiting while others can have an impact regardless of your destination.
 Below are safety and security tips, and best practices that we recommend for all of our international travelers.
 If you have questions or concerns about safety and security while traveling abroad, contact us.

 Research Your Destination

-It's important to thoroughly research your destination before you start a study abroad program.
+It's important to thoroughly research your destination before you start a education abroad program.
 You can use our Travel Safety Handout as a guide, and take advantage of these resources:

 - U.S. Department of State Country Information Sheets are issued for every country in the world.
 They include such information related to embassies/consulates, entry requirements, safety and security, local laws, health, and transportation.

 - U.S. Department of State Travel Alerts are issued for short-term events that travelers should be aware of as they plan their travel.

 - U.S. Department of State Travel Warnings are issued to indicate that a traveler should consider very carefully if they should travel to the country.
 Risks associated with travel to these destinations may include unstable government, on-going civil war, intense crime, or frequent terrorist attacks.
 Many of these Travel Warnings have been in effect for years.